 - September 12, 1966: Ron Perranoski of the Los Angeles Dodgers fans the first six batters he faces and earns a 3–2 win over the Mets and McGraw.
 With the help of second baseman Ron Hunt, Mets rookie shortstop Bud Harrelson picks off Lou Johnson with the hidden ball trick in the 6th.

-- October 18, 1973: The Mets win the 5th game 2–0 behind the 3-hit pitching of Jerry Koosman and McGraw.
-Cleon Jones doubles in a run in the second and Don Hahn's triple scores the other run.
+- October 18, 1973: The Mets win the 5th game of the 1973 NLCS, 2–0, behind the 3-hit pitching of Jerry Koosman and McGraw.
+Cleon Jones doubles in a run in the 2nd and Don Hahn's triple scores the other run.

 - August 15, 1978: The Phils drop their 4th in a row, losing to the Dodgers, 5–2.
 The loss cuts the Phils' lead to two games as the Cubs beat the Reds and Tom Seaver in an afternoon contest.
 After Reggie Smith had driven in the game-winner the previous two nights, it is Steve Garvey's turn.
 His triple in the 8th off McGraw, with the bases loaded, breaks a 2–2 tie.

-- August 27, 1980: Phillies Steve Carlton (20-7) becomes the first National League pitcher to win 20 games this season, combining with McGraw to beat the Dodgers, 4–3.
-Carlton will win an National League-high 24 games, while pitching 304 innings, the last MLB pitcher to throw more than 300 innings in a season.
+- August 27, 1980: The Phillies' Steve Carlton (20-7) becomes the first National League pitcher to win 20 games this season, combining with McGraw to beat the Dodgers, 4–3.
+Carlton will win a National League-high 24 games, while pitching 304 innings, the last MLB pitcher to throw more than 300 innings in a season.

 - October 7, 1980: Phillies stars shine in the NLCS opener.
-Carlton and McGraw hold the Houston Astros to one run, and Greg Luzinski cracks a 2-run homer.
+Carlton and McGraw hold the Houston Astros to one run, and Greg Luzinski cracks a two-run homer.
 Final score is 3–1.